Haedropleura forbesi

 Haedropleura forbesi is a species of sea snail, a marine gastropod mollusk in the family Horaiclavidae.

 It was previously included within the family Turridae.

 It is species inquirenda.
 It is spurious taxon, of which no types could be traced and it may be a species of Propebela.

-Description

 Distribution

 This species occurs in the Mediterranean Sea off France and off the Atlantic coast of France.